Confused over monthly or annual savings interest? Here’s what you need to know

 Why choose monthly over annual interest?

-Bowes says one of the key reasons for savers choosing monthly interest over annual is to supplement your income.
+Bowes says one of the key reasons for savers choosing monthly interest over annual is to supplement income.

 “A time to choose monthly interest is if you need to take interest out to spend it, otherwise choose the annual option and the interest will be added at the end of 12 months,” she says.